 Bromley's approach is to monitor and report on greenhouse gas (GHG) emissions associated with the following areas/activities: buildings; fleet and business travel; street lighting; water consumption; waste production; paper use; and commuting.
-This data is expressed as a 'carbon equivalent' (CO_2e) figure - a common metric used for quantifying impacts of Greenhouse Gases relative to one unit of CO_2 .
+This data is expressed as a 'carbon equivalent' (CO2e) figure - a common metric used for quantifying impacts of Greenhouse Gases relative to one unit of CO2.

 In March 2011, DCLG issued its 'Single Data List' of reporting requirements.
 This included a mandatory requirement for local authorities to report on greenhouse gas emissions from their own estates and operations (formerly known as 'National Indicator 185').
+To fulfil this reporting requirement this data (see section 11) is also uploaded to the LB Bromley and DECC websites

 CMP1 operated from 2008/09 - 2012/13 and resulted in a 14% reduction (5,275 tCO2e) in the Council's GHG emissions.

 CMP2 has now commenced (2013/14 - 2017/18), with an ambition to drive down emissions and costs by a further 15% against the revised 2012/13 baseline (35,941 tCO2e), so that the Council intends to only emit 30,550 tCO2e by the end of 2017/18.

-Bromley Council has already implemented many successful policy and technical initiatives and

-CMP2 builds on that success (see Appendix: Invest to Save Projects).
+Bromley Council has already implemented many successful policy and technical initiatives and CMP2 builds on that success (see Appendix: Invest to Save Projects).